lukyxu/rust-gen/README.md

 # Rust Gen

-Rust gen is a random program that can generate correct runnable Rust programs along with the expected output of the program.
+Rustgen is a random program that can generate correct runnable Rust programs along with the expected output of the program.
 It's primary purpose is to find compiler bugs either through comparing the output of running the test program with the expected output, or through differential testing.

 ## Building and running